MaureenGichuki/Buttercrustpizza/README.md

 ### By Maureen Gichuki
 ### This is an overview of the Pizza Place Independent Project for week 4.

- The project highlights on the use of applications of Html5, Css, Javascript and Jquery.
+ The project highlights on the applications of Html5, Css, Javascript and Jquery.
  A user can order pizza based on the size, toppings and crust and also ask for delivery services based on their location.

 ### Table of Contents